Transforming Obesity Clinical Management

 Unpack the latest in clinical care to successfully support patients on the obesity pathway

-Come together with your obesity care peers to benefit from dedicated time to connect, share experiences, exchange ideas and learn how others are approaching similar challenges.
-This one-day event is packed with best practice examples where you will be able to:
+Attendees came together with their obesity care peers to benefit from dedicated time to connect, share experiences, exchange ideas and learn how others were approaching similar challenges.

 8:30